lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 --————————————————————————————————————————————————————————————————————--

-function module.setup(profileToken: string): boolean
+function module.setup(fooKey: string): boolean
-	if profileToken == "" then return false end if getContext(profileToken) then return true end
+	if fooKey == "" then return false end if getContext(fooKey) then return true end

 	return true
 end

 --————————————————————————————————————————————————————————————————————--

-function module.destroy(profileToken: string)
+function module.destroy(fooKey: string)
-	if not contexts[profileToken] then return end
+	if not fooContexts[fooKey] then return end

-	contexts[profileToken] = nil
+	fooContexts[fooKey] = nil
-	if next(contexts) then return end
+	if next(fooContexts) then return end

 	disconnectInput()
 end